AishuVenkat7/Record-maintenance-System/README.md

 # Record-maintenance-System
-#Technologies used
-PHP, HTML, JavaScript, JQuery for the frontend.
+Technologies used: PHP, HTML, JavaScript, JQuery for the frontend.
 Oracle for the backend.